About the Vera Moulton Wall Center

 In the Fall of 2000, a gift from anonymous donors established the Vera Moulton Wall Center for Pulmonary Vascular Disease at Stanford.
-Over the past 16 years the Center has grown from two faculty members to more than 15 faculty members from across the Stanford School of Medicine and more than 40 talented and dedicated staff and trainees.
+Over the past 20 years the Center has grown from two faculty members to more than 18 faculty members from across the Stanford School of Medicine and more than 80 talented and dedicated clinical, research, administrative staff and students.

 In 2010 Mark Krasnow, MD, PhD assumed the role of Executive Director for the Wall Center.
 Under his leadership, with input and participation from the Steering Committee, the Center has continued to grow and develop with a focus on: multidisciplinary collaboration, mentorship and development of outstanding junior faculty, and support of new and novel translational research in pulmonary vascular disease.